vincentorback/clean-wordpress-admin/README.md

 Clears out generated unwanted stuff from the wp_head hook.

 #### Extras
-A pretty personal collection of good, fun and sometimes unecessary functions to make WordPress development easier.
+A pretty personal collection of good, fun and just necessary functions to make WordPress development easier.

 ## How to Collaborate